matthiasn/talk-transcripts/Hickey_Rich/AreasOfInterestForClojuresCore.md

 And we've had them for a while, they're alpha still.
 And my conclusion about them after using them for a while is that they do too much.
 They combine this symbiosis with persistence, right, being able to go from persistent to transient, and edit-in-place, which is great, and then going back, which is really a data structure kind of job - with the policy job of ensuring that you only do that from one thread.
 And we want to take those two things apart, we want to separate the policy from the data job.

 But the other thing about transients, is they do too little in that the promise of transients, while enforced, it only comes true when you use them in a serial fashion, they're not mash-in-place.
 You actually do have to take the return value of a transient operation and use that for the next operation.
 It's very clean to do that if you just follow the recipe which is write it functionally, then change it to transient, and the same shaped function will work.
-But you have to do that, when people take transits right off the shelf, they often try to bash them in place, and then bad things happen when the type changes between two operations, which we should be free to do.
+But you have to do that, when people take transients right off the shelf, they often try to bash them in place, and then bad things happen when the type changes between two operations, which we should be free to do.
 And also, they're going to be surprised.

 So the first idea is to lift, to provide some construct, to make sure that the user doesn't have to be burdened with thinking about what they're doing.